-This project is a collaboration between Michigan State University, Oakland Public Schools, and the American Institutes for Research to develop a Networked Improvement Community (NIC) focused on bringing computational thinking instruction to students in grades 3-5.
+This project is a collaboration between Michigan State University, Oakland Intermediate School District, and the American Institutes for Research to develop a Networked Improvement Community (NIC) focused on bringing computational thinking instruction to students in grades 3-5.

 My role: As a graduate research assistant on the project, I will be helping to design the research components of the work, collecting and analyzing data, and working with teachers to create and improve lesson plans.

 Learn more at CT4EDU.org.

 This project, based at the University of Chicago and the University of Illinois at Urbana-Champaign, centers on the development and testing of learning trajectories for computational thinking (CT) in elementary school and accompanying instructional materials that integrate mathematics and CT.